-This part is the weather preflight and is completed on the day the flight will actually take place.
+This part is the weather pre-flight and is usually completed on the day the flight will actually take place.

 The weather pre-flight items that have to be completed on the day of the flight are listed below.

-When requesting weather information from a certified weather office, 1-800-WX-BRIEF.com, and be prepared to provide the following information:
+When requesting weather information from a certified weather office, 1-800-WX-BRIEF.com, and be prepared to have the following information before hand:

-It sure makes a difference for the aviation weather briefer to know if you fly with a C-150 or a King Air C-90, or even heavier iron, in terms of any reported or forecasted turbulence and its effect on your flight.
+It sure makes a difference to know if you intend to fly with a C-150 or a King Air C-90, or even heavier iron, in terms of any reported or forecasted turbulence and its effect on your flight.

-Be sure to get at least the following meteorological reports:
+Be sure to get at least the following meteorological reports (observations, analysis and forecasts):

-Use this to visualize an image in your memory of the weather along your route and, most importantly, keep obtaining updated reports from ATIS, FIS or even tower.
+Use this information to visualize an image in your head of the weather along your route and, most importantly, keep obtaining updated reports from ATIS frequencies, FIS/FSS or even from tower.

-During winter flying takes on a new meaning.
-Getting lost due to white out in mountain areas is easy and an emergency landing could end up badly.
-Even when refueling the windchill factor is going to be a serious issue, read flying in winter conditions for more info.
+During winter, flying takes on a new meaning.
+Getting lost due to white-out in mountain areas is easy and an emergency landing could end up badly.
+Even when refueling the wind chill factor is going to be a serious issue, read flying in winter conditions for more info.
 Check the table to the right for greater detail on wind chill.
 Our E6B app also has special calculators for this purpose, see button on top of the page.

 The following document contains tips for applying weather information during the trip.